1967 Tasmanian State Premiership Final: First quarter

-North Hobart won the toss kicked to the eastern end of the ground.
+North Hobart won the toss and kicked to the eastern end of the ground.
 With the aid of a westerly wind, North Hobart was the dominant team in general play.
 The Robins managed eleven scoring shots to Wynyard's two, but led by only 19 points at quarter time, 3.8 (26) to 1.1 (7).
 Some credit for North Hobart's inaccuracy in front of goal is given to strong defensive work by Wynyard's Phillip Dell and David Cox.
 John Devine was instrumental as ruck-rover around the ground.
 Late in the quarter, the Cats finally managed a goal against the wind, courtesy of a downfield free kick to West.

 Second quarter

 Kicking with the aid of the wind, Wynyard dominated the second quarter.
 They had scored a goal within the first minute of play, and had overcome their quarter-time deficit after only seven minutes.
 Wynyard's Leon Clarke started to control the ruck contests after a relatively even battle with his North Hobart opponents in the first quarter, while the forward-line combination of West and captain-coach John Coughlan was dominant.
 North Hobart, goalless for almost the entire quarter into the wind, managed two late goals, including one by Devine after the half time siren, to bring the margin back to 20 points,.
 Overall, Wynyard kicked 8.6 (54) to North Hobart's 2.3 (15) in the quarter, to lead 9.7 (61) – 5.11 (41) at half time.